alexandrainst/danlp/docs/docs/gettingstarted/contributing.md

 How do I contribute?
 ====================

-If you want to contribute to the [DaNLP](https://github.com/alexandrainst/danlp) project, your help is very welcome.
-You can contribute to the project in many ways:
+If you want to contribute to the DaNLP project, your help is very welcome.

-- Help us write good [tutorials](https://github.com/alexandrainst/danlp/tree/master/examples) on Danish NLP use-cases
-- Contribute with your own pretrained NLP models or datasets in Danish (see [below](#contributing) for more details)
-- Notify us of other Danish NLP resources
-- Create GitHub issues with questions and bug reports

-You can write us at danlp@alexandra.dk.
+Please follow these guidelines for contributing to the [repository](https://github.com/alexandrainst/danlp).

-## Contributing to the DaNLP repository {#contributing}
+## Contributing to the DaNLP repository

 If you don't know how to contribute to an open source repository (i.e. open a pull request), [here](https://github.com/firstcontributions/first-contributions) is an example tutorial.